kubewall/kubewall/README.md

 * **Cluster management:** KubeWall enables you to manage multiple Kubernetes clusters from a single pane of glass, reducing the overhead of switching between different tools and interfaces.
 * **Detailed cluster insights:** KubeWall provides comprehensive insights into your Kubernetes clusters, manifest info of your pods, services, config and others.

-# :movie_camera: Into
+# :movie_camera: Intro

 ![kubewall](/media/readme.png)

 > [!Important]
 > Please keep in mind that kubewall is still under active development.
 >
 > When not used over HTTP/2, SSE suffers from a limitation to the maximum number of open connections, which can be especially painful when opening multiple tabs, as the limit is per browser and is set to a very low number (6).
-We suggest to use HTTPS
+We suggest using HTTPS

 # :battery: Install